Goal: To Provide Long-Term Land Security to the Region’s Largest Organic Vegetable Producer

 Watch video to learn more about how you can support Mountain Bounty Forever Farmland.

 The landowner is willing to sell the property and, under the banner of our new Forever Farms Program, Bear Yuba Land Trust (BYLT) intends to buy it.
-BYLT and their partners in the Forever Farms Program, Sierra Harvest and BriarPatch Food Co-op, have committed to raise the funds needed to buy the farm by October 1, 2020.
+BYLT and their partners in the Forever Farms Program, Sierra Harvest and BriarPatch Food Co-op, have committed to raise the funds needed to buy the farmland by July 1, 2020.

 Once acquired, the land will be a community asset that safeguards affordable access to farmland for generations to come.
 BYLT will provide a long-term evergreen lease to Mountain Bounty Farm with stipulations to ensure that the land remain productive farmland and that its management is ecologically responsible.
 Any leases to other farmers in the future would have the same stipulations.